flammie/omorfi/docs/lexemes/kuten.markdown

 ###  kuten₁

-like a, such, as adverb, “eläin kuten kärpänen“, used like "kuin"
+* _like a, such, as adverb, “eläin kuten kärpänen”, used like "kuin"_
 * UPOS:  ADV
-* Origin:  kotus
+* Origins:

 ###  kuten₂

-like, as sub-ordinating conjunction “tulkitse kuten pystyt“
+* _like, as sub-ordinating conjunction “tulkitse kuten pystyt”_
 * UPOS:  SCONJ
-* Origin:  omorfi++
+* Origins: omorfi

+### kuten wordforms

+kuten